manuGil/online-core/docs/source/systems-model.rst

    +  Explain why this model is an example of *counter-intuitive effects*?
 For example, what happens when you double the number of wolves at the beginning of the model?
 Does such change improve their chances of survival?

 Task 12
    Open the :guilabel:`NetLogo Code` tab again and make changes to the model.
 To apply the changes to the model, click on :guilabel:`Recompile Code` > :guilabel:`model-version` choose ``sheep-wolves-grass`` >   :guilabel:`setup` > :guilabel:`Go`.
-Try add the following changes one at the time.
+Try to make the following changes one at the time.

    + Change the colour of sheep to *yellow*.
    + Make the wolf *twice as big*.
    + Make the grass *blue*.
 You will have to change the code in multiple places.

-   After all changes, the *'Wolf Sheep Predation'* model should look like this:
+   After all the changes, the *'Wolf Sheep Predation'* model should look like this:

 .. _fig-wolf-sheep-model-blue:
 .. figure:: _static/img/wolf-sheep-model-blue.png